-The ACTIVELY study is an observational multicentre study which aims to evaluate exercise testing practices and physical activity in children and adolescents who are diagnosed with inherited arrhythmias.
+The ACTIVELY study is an observational study taking place across multiple hospitals which aims to evaluate exercise testing practices and physical activity in children and adolescents who are diagnosed with inherited arrhythmias.

 What is the reason for this study?